Hato Petera College: Sport

 The college offered a full range of sports for its students on its large 15 ha campus and at nearby facilities.

 Closure

 Until the end of 2016, the college offered full-time boarding for enrolled students.
 It then became a day school.
 In April 2018, it had only one remaining student.
 By June 2018, the roll had increased to five students, but the college faced imminent closure.
 On 31 August 2018, the Catholic Bishop of Auckland (the college's proprietor) and the Minister of Education cancelled the college's integration agreement under the Education Act 1989 and it was officially closed.

+Continuing use and future

-The Bishop, as the owner of the land, has indicated that he would like it to continue to be used for educational purposes consistent with the original deed of gift from the Crown.
+The Bishop of Auckland, as the owner of the land, indicated that he would like it to continue to be used for educational purposes consistent with the original deed of gift from the Crown.
+In 2023 the site was managed for the Catholic Diocese of Auckland by the Interim Governance Group (IGG).
+The school buildings were being used for alternative education, another area for housing and social services, and the school playing fields for sports.
+A monthly Mass in Maori was celebrated in the old school chapel.
+The IGG was working on a precinct plan to develop a "bigger picture plan for the site".